Clive Sinclair: Sinclair Radionics

 Sinclair's Micro Kit was formalised in an exercise book dated 19 June 1958, three weeks before his A-levels.
 Sinclair drew a radio circuit, Model Mark I, with a components list: cost per set 9/11 (49½p), plus coloured wire and solder, nuts and bolts, plus celluloid chassis (drilled) for nine shillings (45p).
 Also in the book are the advertisement rates for Radio Constructor at the time (9d (3¾p)/word, minimum 6/- (30p)) and Practical Wireless (5/6 (27½p) per line or part line).
 Sinclair estimated producing 1,000 a month, placing orders with suppliers for 10,000 of each component to be delivered.

 Sinclair wrote a book for Bernard's Publishing, Practical transistor receivers Book 1, which appeared in January 1959.
 It was re-printed late that year and nine times subsequently.
 His practical stereo handbook was published in June 1959 and reprinted seven times over 14 years.
 The last book Sinclair wrote as an employee of Bernard's was Modern Transistor Circuits for Beginners, published in May 1962.
 At Bernard Babani, he wrote 13 constructor books.

 In 1961, Sinclair registered Sinclair Radionics Ltd. His original choice, Sinclair Electronics, had been taken; Sinclair Radio was available but did not sound right.
 Sinclair Radionics was formed on 25 July 1961.
 Sinclair made two attempts to raise startup capital to advertise his inventions and buy components.
 He designed PCB kits and licensed some technology.
 Then he took his design for a miniature transistor pocket radio and sought a backer for its production in kit form.
-Eventually he found someone who agreed to buy 55% of his company for £3,000, but the deal didn't finalise.
+Eventually he found someone who agreed to buy 55% of his company for £3,000, but the deal did not finalise.

 Sinclair, unable to find capital, joined United Trade Press (UTP) as technical editor of Instrument Practice.
 Sinclair appeared in the publication as an assistant editor in March 1962.
 Sinclair described making silicon planar transistors, their properties and applications and hoped they might be available by the end of 1962.
 Sinclair undertook a survey of semiconductor devices for Instrument Practice, which appeared in four sections between September 1962 and January 1963.